rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    <a target="_blank" href="https://spring.io/guides/gs/consuming-rest/">
    https://spring.io/guides/gs/consuming-rest</a>

-   But this article describes the code using a tutorial approach.
+   But this article describes the code using a
-   Here is a <strong>hands-on</strong> approach to learning by introducing concepts immediately
+   <strong>hands-on</strong> approach
-   <strong>after</strong> asking you to take an action,
+   by introducing concepts <strong>after</strong> asking you to take an action, so that you have a <strong>visual</strong> image to go with the commentary.
-   rather than pumping you full of concepts all at once.

-> If any of this doesn't work for you, or doesn't make sense to you, please reach out to me.
+> If any of this doesn't work for you or doesn't make sense to you, please reach out to me.

 0. Click on the URL above to see a raw (unformatted) response such as: